TheFighters/Smith-Waterman/README.md

 # Smith-Waterman Algorithm in OpenMP
-A highly efficient ans simple implementation of the Smith-Waterman algorithm for local alignment of sequences.
+A highly efficient and simple implementation of the Smith-Waterman algorithm for local alignment of sequences.

 ## Sample Output